 Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

-Incapacity and lack of capacity are the most frequent claims made when allegations of fraud and involuntary gifting are asserted.
-Claims of elder abuse and elder financial exploitation are often made because of the elderly person’s physical or mental incapacity or the undue influence of another person.
+Incapacity, also known as lack of capacity are the most frequent claims made when allegations of fraud and involuntary gifting are made.
+Gifts being challenged are claimed to be a form of elder abuse and elder financial exploitation because of the elderly person’s physical or mental weakness or the undue influence of a dominant person.

 What Does Capacity or Lack of Capacity Mean?

-- Donative Capacity (the making of a gift while alive) – the term donative capacity is broader than the term testamentary capacity (gifts made upon death) or contractual capacity.
-An unusual, ill-timed gift may indicate that the person making the gift lacked capacity to understand the nature and effect of their gifting.
+- Donative Capacity (the making of a gift while alive) – The term donative capacity is broader than the term testamentary capacity (gifts made upon death) or contractual capacity.
+An unusual, ill-timed or large gift may indicate that the person making the gift lacked capacity to understand the nature and effect of their gifting.

 - Testamentary Capacity – Testamentary means a bequest/gift made under a will or trust upon the death of an individual.
 A person must be capable of generally understanding the purpose of their will, or trust and recognize who his or her beneficiaries are and (generally) the extent of his or her property.